Windows Movie Maker vs. Windows Live Movie Maker

-With the release Windows Live Movie Maker, it can be confusing what the difference is between Windows Movie Maker and Windows Live Movie Maker.
-Many people believe that the two versions are the same, but the programs are very different and serve different purposes depending on the version.
+It can be confusing what the difference is between Windows Movie Maker and Windows Live Movie Maker.
+Many people believe that the two versions are the same, and to some degree yes, Windows Movie Maker (known as Windows Live Movie Maker for the 2009 and 2011 releases, but the programs are very different and serve different purposes depending on the version.
 To help you understand the differences between the different Windows video makers easier here is Windows Movie Maker vs. Window Live Movie Maker.

 Recommend: Best Windows Movie Maker Alternative

 Wondershare Filmora is the best Windows Movie Maker Alternative.
 It is easy to use yet powerful.
-You can trim, crop, merge, split your video clips with the basic video editing features built-in.
+You can trim, crop, merge, split your video clips with the built-in basic video editing features.
 What's more, you can achieve some advanced features such as green screen, color correction and video stabilization in Filmora easily.
+You can also find lots of modern and fashion video effects like intros, text, music for niches like Beauty, Vlogger, Travel, Education, Game, etc.

 Windows Movie Maker has a simple interface that is made up of a Timeline, Storyboard, and the Preview.
 The Timeline is where you edit the videos and audio, which is done separately.